The Durability of MDF Furniture: Advantages and Disadvantages of Using MDF

 Due to solid wood being a natural material it’s free from any VOC’s and chemicals that can be hazardous to health.
 This can help avoid potential allergies or reactions from any dust or particles.

-What are the disadvantages of Solid Wood ?
+What are the disadvantages of Solid Wood?

-Solid wood is more expensive than man-made materials which is largely due to the lengthy processes involved in getting timber ready to use for furniture.
+Solid wood is more expensive than man-made materials which are largely due to the lengthy processes involved in getting timber ready to use for furniture.
 One of the longest parts of the process is air and kiln drying the timber.
 Air drying the timber can sometimes take years, depending on the thickness of the timber.
 After this, most furniture grade timber is kiln-dried for 2-4 weeks, which can use a lot of energy.
 Hardwood is a slower growing tree which increases the price compared to pine which is fast-growing.

 Wood is a natural material so it reacts to changes within its environment.
 When the surrounding air is humid, solid wood will absorb water and start to swell, and when the humidity is low and the air is dry, solid wood will lose moisture and shrink.
 In extreme cases this can cause the wood to warp when humidity is high, or split and crack when it’s too dry, This is why it’s important to control humidity and avoid drastic increases or decreases in humidity when you have solid wood in your home.